 Equitable hearings are the responsibility of the Reference Committee chair.
 The committee may establish its own rules on the presentation of testimony with respect to limitations of time, repetitive statements, etc. The Reference Committee hearing is the proper forum for discussion of controversial items of business.
-While it is recognized that the concurrence of Reference Committee hearings may create difficulties in this respect, as does service by councillors on other Reference Committees, the submission of written testimony can alleviate these problems.
+Councillors who have not taken advantage of the hearings to present their viewpoints or introduce evidence should be reluctant to do so on the floor of the Council.
+While it is recognized that the concurrence of Reference Committee hearings creates difficulties in this respect, as does service by councillors on other Reference Committees, the submission of written testimony can alleviate these problems.
+But there is never compulsion for mute acceptance of Reference Committee recommendations when the report is presented.
+Written testimony is encouraged.
 In the event of extensive written testimony, the Reference Committee chair will report to the Reference Committee the number of written testimony received in favor and in opposition to the resolution.
 The Reference Committee chair has the discretion to read any written testimony, especially testimony that provides information not previously presented in other written or in-person testimony.
 All written testimony will be made available electronically to the Council unless determined by the Speaker to contain inaccurate information or inappropriate comments.
 The reading of any written testimony shall not exceed the time limits set by the chair for providing testimony on any particular resolution.

 The chair will decide the order and/or grouping of resolutions and will post times to start each discussion.
 Before beginning discussion on the first resolution, the chair will ask if there is a "pressing need" for any resolutions to be taken out of order to allow individuals to provide testimony to a particular issue.

 Determination of a "pressing need" will be left to the discretion of the chair.
 The chair will ask if the primary author(s) of the resolution is present or if another individual is present who may speak to the intent of the resolution, and if the individual wishes to provide guidance to the committee.
-Reference Committees may take brief breaks if the chair determines that time is available.
-The Reference Committee chair is requested to designate a member of the committee to keep track of all pro and con comments pertaining to each resolution.